 a.
-CPMC will pay a fee to the SFMTA (the "SFMTA Fee") as set forth in this section, in addition to any parking fees, charges, taxes or assessments levied on vehicles or their owners parking in the Cathedral Hill Hospital and Cathedral Hill

-MOB garages that CPMC will be required to collect on behalf of the City.
+CPMC will pay a fee to the SFMTA (the "SFMTA Fee") as set forth in this section, in addition to any parking fees, charges, taxes or assessments levied on vehicles or their owners parking in the Cathedral Hill Hospital and Cathedral Hill MOB garages that CPMC will be required to collect on behalf of the City.
 The SFMTA Fee will be Fifty Cents (\$0.50) for each vehicle entry and each vehicle exit during off-peak hours, and Seventy-Five Cents (\$0.75) for each vehicle entry and each vehicle exit during peak hours.
-The SFMTA Fee, whether or not passed on by CPMC to vehicle operators[, will not be considered "rent" under Section 601 of the San Francisco Business and Tax Revenue Code, and] [clarify] shall not be subject to tax.
+The SFMTA Fee, whether or not passed on by CPMC to vehicle operators, will not be considered "rent" under Section 601 of the San Francisco Business and Tax Revenue Code, and [clarify] shall not be subject to tax.
 Peak hours shall be weekdays between 7:00 am and 9:00 am and between 4:00 pm and 6:00 pm.
 The SFMTA Fee program shall be effective for each new garage at the Cathedral Hill Hospital and Cathedral Hill MOB on the date of opening of that garage for public use and operations and continue for 10 years thereafter.
 Accordingly, the 10-year expiration date shall be different for each garage (assuming that they each open on different dates).
-The SFMTA Fee shall not apply to deliveries and short term drop-offs, turn-arounds and others provided with a courtesy exit or when parking taxes do not otherwise apply.
+The SFMTA Fee shall not apply to deliveries and short term drop-offs, turn-arounds and others provided with a short courtesy entry and exit, but it shall apply to any free parking offered to CPMC employees, contractors or agents.